Quansight-Labs/numpy.net/README.md

 Most NumPy operations have been shown to work really well with these object arrays.
 We were pleasantly suprised by how well it worked.
 Check out the latest unit tests for examples of what can be done.

 It is very possible to build custom data types and have them processed by the NumpyDotNet system.
-If you want the ability to add an integer to your custom data object or to add two custom data objects together, simple define your custom data object class to overide the + sign.
+If you want the ability to add an integer to your custom data object or to add two custom data objects together, simply define your custom data object class to overide the + sign.
 This holds true for all of the operators allowed by the C# language (https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/operator-overloading).

 Please see our latest unit tests and sample apps for examples on how to build custom data types with object arrays.